This site is not affiliated with Apple Inc.

 What is the timeline for the litigation?

-Could settlement in the proposed collective claim take place?
+Could settlement in the collective claim take place?

-It is possible that settlement could take place before trial, however any settlement reached between Mr Gutmann and Apple. will need to be approved by the Competition Appeal Tribunal and it must be just, reasonable, and be in the best interest of the members of the class.
-If the proposed collective claim is settled for a sum of money from Apple, then that sum of money will be distributed between the class members.
+It is possible that settlement could take place before trial, however any settlement reached between Mr Gutmann and Apple will need to be approved by the Competition Appeal Tribunal and it must be just, reasonable, and in the best interests of the members of the class.
+If the collective claim is settled for a sum of money from Apple, then that sum of money will be distributed between the class members.

 Being a Class Member

-Who falls into the class for the proposed collective claim and do I qualify?
+Who falls into the class for the collective claim and do I qualify?

-You are likely to fall into the proposed class if, since 12 December 2016, you acquired one or more of the models of iPhones listed here in the UK for personal use, entered into the standard iOS software licence terms and/or had an Apple ID registered to the acquired iPhone model(s), and used the iPhone(s) with any Apple iOS update from iOS 10.2 onwards.
+You are likely to fall into the ‘consumer class’ if, since 12 December 2016, you acquired one or more of the affected iPhones listed here in the UK for personal use, entered into the standard iOS software licence terms and/or had an Apple ID registered to the acquired iPhone model(s), and used the iPhone(s) with any Apple iOS update from iOS 10.2.1 onwards.

-You are also likely to fall into the proposed class if you are a business entity who one or more of the models of iPhones listed here the UK for use by yourself of your employees in the course of business and you or your employee entered into the standard iOS software licence terms and/or had an Apple ID registered to the acquired iPhone model(s), and used the iPhone(s) with any Apple iOS update from iOS 10.2 to onwards.
+You are likely to fall into the ‘business entities class’ if you are a business entity who acquired one or more of the affected iPhones listed here in the UK for use by yourself of your employees in the course of business and you or your employee entered into the standard iOS software licence terms and/or had an Apple ID registered to the acquired iPhone model(s), and used the iPhone(s) with any Apple iOS update from iOS 10.2.1 to onwards.

 I qualify as a class member.
 What do I need to do?